 - Each college determines which transferred courses are applicable toward a degree or a minor.

-- Transcripts may need to be reevaluated when students transfer from one NMSU campus to another.
+- Transcripts may need to be reevaluated when students transfer from one NMSU campus or College to another.

 Planning for effective transfer with maximum efficiency is ultimately the student's responsibility.
 Responsible transfer planning includes early and regular consultation with the intended degree-granting institution to assure that all pre-transfer coursework will meet the requirements of the desired degree.

 NMSU maintains a database ( http://nmsudirect.nmsu.edu/.) of commonly transferred courses from numerous institutions.
 Courses included in the database at the time the student is admitted to NMSU will automatically transfer to NMSU, provided the student follows all guidelines (see Currently Enrolled NMSU Students below).
 If a transferred course does not exist in the database, it is the student's responsibility to provide the departmental faculty with sufficient materials (e.g. catalog description, syllabi, etc.) to determine if any of the department's courses may be equivalent to the credits being transferred.

 NMSU has 3 levels of course credit transfer.
 Once a student has been admitted to NMSU, they are awarded credit for equivalent courses accordingly.
 Following award of credit as described in Levels 1 and 2 (below), application of any additional credit transfer via specific Program Articulation agreements will be approved by the student's academic department and dean, including additional courses in the major that may count toward a degree or a minor but, are not included in a Program Articulation.